Friday, July 29

 Friday, July 15

-Three Fulton men were arrested late Wednesday for drug charges.
+Three Fulton men were arrested late Wednesday for allegedly trespassing and alleged marijuana possession.

 “It’s really so easy that even your own husband can do this!”
 Michelle Waggoner told those who came to hear her secrets to saving big on groceries.